AlphaX-Projects/lightwalletd/docs/docker-compose-setup.md

 ./buildenv.sh | tee .env
 ```

-## Edit the two zcash.conf files
+## Edit the two pirate.conf files
-There are two zcash.conf files; one read by zcashd, one read by lightwalletd.
+There are two pirate.conf files; one read by pirated, one read by lightwalletd.

-### `$ZCASHD_DATADIR/zcash.conf`—read by zcashd
+### `$ZCASHD_DATADIR/pirate.conf`—read by pirated
-The zcashd's `zcash.conf` needs to look like:
+The pirated's `pirate.conf` needs to look like:
 ```
-rpcuser=zcashrpc
+rpcuser=piraterpc
 rpcpassword=TODO INSERT A RANDOM PASSWORD HERE experimentalfeatures=1 lightwalletd=1